OrbitalEnterprises/orbital-esi-proxy/README.md

     <properties>
       <enterprises.orbital.tomcat.url>http://127.0.0.1:8080/manager/text</enterprises.orbital.tomcat.url>
       <enterprises.orbital.tomcat.server>LocalTomcatServer</enterprises.orbital.tomcat.server>
-      <enterprises.orbital.tomcat.path>/evekit</enterprises.orbital.tomcat.path>
+      <enterprises.orbital.tomcat.path>/esi-proxy</enterprises.orbital.tomcat.path>
     </properties>
   </profile>
 </profiles>
 ```

 The first stanza specifies the management credentials for your Tomcat instance.
 The second stanza defines the properties needed to install into the server you just defined.
+Make sure that `enterprises.orbital.tomcat.path` agrees with `enterprises.orbital.appname` as the former determines the path for your servlet.
 With these settings, you can deploy to your Tomcat instance as follows (this example uses Tomcat 7):

 ```
 mvn -P LocalTomcat tomcat7:deploy